Chapter 8-200

 Examples of other institutional activities include operation of residence halls, dining halls, hospitals and clinics, student unions, intercollegiate athletics, bookstores, faculty housing, student apartments, guest houses, chapels, theaters, public museums, and other similar auxiliary enterprises.
 This definition also includes any other categories of activities, costs of which are “unallowable” to Federal awards, unless otherwise indicated in an award.
 (2 CFR 200 Appendix III.1.d)

-8-240 Distinguishing between Extramural Project and Sales & Services
+8-240 Distinguishing Between Extramural Project and Sales & Services

-The July 28, 1993 Memo to Accounting and Budget Officers from the University Budget Director and the Controller provides guidance on activities that the University considers sponsored projects and not sales and services of educational activities.
+The July 28, 1993 Memo to Accounting and Budget Officers from the University Budget Director and the Controller (PDF) provides guidance on activities that the University considers sponsored projects and not sales and services of educational activities.
 While these sponsored projects may or may not be administered through the campus Contract and Grant Office, they still must include the applicable indirect cost rate to achieve full cost recovery.
 Some examples of such sponsored projects are:

 • Nonstandardized testing